 What we can do for you

-If you are looking to combine a safari or climbing holiday with an island getaway, then Zanzibar is the perfect destination as it offers the ultimate blend of culture, history and relaxation.
-We can assist with helping you arrange the perfect beach vacation.
+If you are looking to combine a Tanzania safari or mountain climbing holiday with an island getaway, then Zanzibar is the perfect destination as it offers the ultimate blend of culture, history, and relaxation.
+We can assist with helping you arrange the perfect Zanzibar holiday.
 Whether you need help booking flights, accommodation, or activities, we can customise a package that best suits your needs.

 Brilliant white beaches lapped by the warm waters of the Indian Ocean provide the perfect places to relax and soak up the busy sightseeing.

 Just south of Zanzibar town are Fuji Beach and Chuini Beach, which both offer a range of water sports, while to the north there is Mangapwani where the only noise is likely to be the sound of the ocean.
 On the northern tip of the island is Nungwi, where visitors can watch fishermen’s boats being built or swim in the coral lagoons.

 On Zanzibar’s northeast coast are the beaches of Matemwe, Mapenzi, Kiwenga, and Uroa, with their wide stretches of uncrowded sands and opportunities to explore the underwater world.
 Other well-developed resort areas: Pingwe, Bwejuu and Jambiani are to be found on the south-eastern coast.

 The ocean offers warm clear blue waters, idyllic islands, excellent reefs for snorkeling/SCUBA, fantastic deep-sea fishing, water sports and of course delicious fresh seafood.
 You can also opt to go for an early morning boat ride to swim with the dolphins.